Alex1114/thermal-sensor-Boson320/README.md

 ![BosonUSB_r](figures/BosonUSB_r.png)

 ## cali_thermal
-To register each pixel from the Thermal camera to the frame of the RGB camera,
+To register each pixel from the Thermal camera to the frame of the RGB camera.

 ### Demo
 Result